Parameterizing solutions to any Galois embedding problem over Z/p^nZ with elementary p-abelian kernel: Elementary -abelian extensions of fields

 Fortunately, the proofs carry over into the characteristic $p$ setting almost entirely unchanged, since they depend only on having a parametrizing space for elementary $p$-abelian extensions whose $\F_p[G]$-module theory encodes the property of being Galois over $F$, together with the $G$-equivariant Kummer pairing.
 In the characteristic $p$ setting, the Kummer pairing is replaced with the analogous Artin-Schreier pairing, defined as follows.
 Note that any two roots of $x^p-x-k$ differ by an element of $\F_p$.
-Furthermore, an element $\tau \in \Gal(L/K)$ acts by permuting roots of $x^p-x-k$, and hence we can define (Note that we have written the $\F_p[G]$-action additively since we are in characteristic $p$ and the underlying $\F_p$-structure for Artin-Schreier theory is on the additive group $K$.)
+Furthermore, an element $\tau \in \Gal(L/K)$ acts by permuting roots of $x^p-x-k$, and hence we can define

 \begin{proposition}\cite[Lemma 3.1]{BS} Suppose that $\ch{K} = p$.
-If $L/K$ is an elementary $p$-abelian extension and $M\subseteq J$ the corresponding submodule, then the Artin-Schreier pairing is $G$-equivariant and perfect. \end{proposition}
+If $L/K$ is an elementary $p$-abelian extension and $M\subseteq J(K)$ is the corresponding submodule, then the Artin-Schreier pairing is $G$-equivariant and perfect. \end{proposition}